Vectorized/solady/docs/utils/enumerablemaplib.md

 Adds a key-value pair to the map, or updates the value for an existing key.
 Returns true if `key` was added to the map, that is if it was not already present.
-Reverts if the set grows bigger than the custom on-the-fly capacity `cap`.
+Reverts if the map grows bigger than the custom on-the-fly capacity `cap`.

 ### remove(Bytes32ToBytes32Map,bytes32)